An introduction to my Somatic Integrity framework: What it is & how it helps you be a more impactful public speaker.

 How do you develop Somatic Integrity?

-1. How you feel in your body
+1. Notice how you feel in your body

-Trying to project an image, though, will feel awkward.
+A lot of people worry they will be judged for things like how much they move their arms or if they cry when sharing a personal story.
+They hope I can help them to be a little more controlled.
+It’s fair to be concerned that in certain environments, emotion may be miscontrued.
+Trying to project an image, though, will feel awkward for you.
 It’s also tiring.
-Instead of “fixing” your posture or gestures, I help you to notice your feelings and to be in and with your body.
-This will help you let go of habits and find more natural ways to speak.
-I look for obvious signs like tight shoulders to deeper patterns, such as whether you’re speaking from your bones or nervous system, awareness helps your movements become naturally coherent and more you, without being “too much”.
+Instead of “fixing” your posture or imposing gestures that you “should do”, I help you to be in, and with, your body in order to find more natural ways to stand, speak and connect with an audience.
+I look for obvious signs, like tight shoulders or saying um a lot, to deeper patterns, such as whether you’re speaking from your bones or nervous system.
+Awareness helps your movements become naturally coherent and more you, without being “too much”.

 A client of mine with ADHD was terrified she would speak too fast and stuff everything up.
 Her initial rehearsals came across as overly contained as she tried to project who she thought she “should” be.
 When you have been told all your life that you fidget too much, and you have a lot going on in your nervous system, it’s hard to trust that your body could help you on stage.
 It’s not an easy thing to “be with” your body, so it took time, but once this speaker could let her bodily feelings be there, she relaxed and we got to see more of her.
 Speaking became more effortless for her and more enjoyable for us as the audience.